matheuslenke/100-days-of-swift/README.md

 **Day 80** Today was a simple project, showing more about how to manipulate strings in Swift.
 I learned about NSAttributesString and NSMutableAttributedString and some of it's methods, and also how to create some extension methods to the String class

 **Day 81** Today i made some challenges with strings, creating my own extension methods.
 It was nice to practice it's methods a little

+**Day 82** Today i made a challenge to review some contents.
+I made an extension to UIView to execute a custom animation, in Int to have a custom method that receives a closure, and in Array with Comparable elements to remove an item from array receiving a element rather than an index